DEF CON: History

 DEF CON was founded in 1993, by then 18-year-old Jeff Moss as a farewell party for his friend, a fellow hacker and member of "Platinum Net", a FidoNet protocol based hacking network from Canada.
 The party was planned for Las Vegas a few days before his friend was to leave the United States, because his father had accepted employment out of the country.
 However, his friend's father left early, taking his friend along, so Jeff was left alone with the entire party planned.
 Jeff decided to invite all his hacker friends to go to Las Vegas with him and have the party with them instead.
 Hacker friends from far and wide got together and laid the foundation for DEF CON, with roughly 100 people in attendance.

-The term DEF CON comes from the movie WarGames, referencing the U.S. Armed Forces defense readiness condition (DEFCON).
+The term DEF CON comes from the movie WarGames, referencing the U.S. Armed Forces defense readiness condition (DEF CON).
 In the movie, Las Vegas was selected as a nuclear target, and since the event was being hosted in Las Vegas, it occurred to Jeff Moss to name the convention DEF CON.
 However, to a lesser extent, CON also stands for convention and DEF is taken from the letters on the number 3 on a telephone keypad, a reference to phreakers.
-Any variation of the spelling, other than "DEF CON", could be considered an infringement of the DEF CON brand.
-The official name of the conference includes a space in-between DEF and CON.
+The official name of the conference includes a space in between DEF and CON.

 Though intended to be a one-time event, Moss received overwhelmingly positive feedback from attendees, and decided to host the event for a second year at their urging.
 The event's attendance nearly doubled the second year, and has enjoyed continued success.
 In 2019, an estimated 30,000 people attended DEF CON 27.